 He helped the Colonels to a program record 11 wins and the program's second straight trip to the Commonwealth Coast Conference (CCC) Tournament in 2017.

-May came to Milton having served as the Head Coach of the Emmanuel College men’s volleyball program for the past three seasons, a position he still holds today.
+May came to Milton having served as the Head Coach of the Emmanuel College head men’s volleyball coach, a position he still holds today.
 He has led the Saints to an overall record of 38-45 and 20-22 in Great Northeast Athletic Conference (GNAC) action, making the conference tournament in each season.
 His 2015 and 2016 squads reached the GNAC semifinals.
-During his time at Emmanuel he has helped mentor and coach six All-Conference performers, including the 2016 GNAC Player of the Year.
+During his time at Emmanuel, he has helped mentor and coach six All-Conference performers, including the 2016 GNAC Player of the Year.
 May’s coaching resume features stops as an Assistant Coach at Emerson College as well as a Volunteer Assistant Coach for the Division I women's volleyball team at Princeton University in 2012-13.

 May, a California native, completed his undergraduate work at Santa Monica College and at California State University, Northridge, where he earned his Bachelor of Arts Degree in Communications Studies.
 From 2007-2015, May served as the clinic coordinator and head coach of the Slainte Volleyball Club.
 Since 2007, he has run volleyball camps and club programs in San Francisco.